youganglyu/youganglyu.github.io/README.md

 # Academic Pages
-**Academic Pages is a Github Pages template for academic websites.**
+**Academic Page is a Github Pages template for academic websites.**

 # Getting Started